-- High performance iterative solution algorithms to accelerate standard contact analysis with normal and frictional contact. - An additional very stable iteration method for critical slip-stick problems (e.g. if all contact pairs get into sliding state, see Fig. 77).
+- High performance iterative solution algorithms to accelerate standard contact analysis with normal and frictional contact. - An additional very stable iteration method for critical slip-stick problems (e.g. if all contact pairs get into sliding state, see Fig. 99).

-Gasket elements can be alternatively handled as integral part of the contact iteration instead of a feature in nonlinear material analysis (see module NLS on page 57).
-This leads to a remarkable reduction of run time compared to the classical solution method.
+Gasket elements are handled as integral part of the contact iteration through contact controlled non-linear gasket analysis (CCNG analysis) by default.
+This leads to a remarkable reduction of run time compared to the classical solution method with non-linear material behaviour.
 In particular, this run time reduction will be much higher, when the nonlinear features are contact and gasket elements only.
 The run time reduction is still significant, if additional nonlinearities are applied.

-Figure 77: Conical press fit (slipping forces after assembly)
+Figure 99: Conical press fit (slipping forces after assembly)

-For sliding friction between dynamically moving parts a velocity field can be prescribed to take it into account in a quasi-static contact analysis (see section Brake Squeal Analysis on page 20).
+For sliding friction between dynamically moving parts a velocity field can be prescribed to take it into account in a quasi-static contact analysis (see section Brake Squeal Analysis on page 28).